Nirkh District

-Nirkh or Narkh is a district of about 480 square kilometres (185 sq. mi.) in the east of Wardak Province, Afghanistan.
-Its population was estimated at 57,000 in 2002, consisting of about 99% Pashtuns, % Tajiks and 1% Hazara.
+Nirkh or Nerkh is a district of about 480 square kilometres (185 sq. mi.) in the east of Wardak Province, Afghanistan.
+Its population was estimated at 57,000 in 2002, consisting of about 100% Pashtuns,.
 The district centre is Kane Ezzat.

 During the presidency of Mohammed Daoud Khan in the 1970s, Nirkh District was planted with many fruit trees; however, these have since dried up in droughts.

 Security and Politics

 It was reported on 17 November 2009 that Afghan and NATO forces killed one farmer and a militant during an operation.

-It was reported on 20 November that a suspected militant was detained when several compounds used by the Taliban for IED and small arms attacks were searched.
-The incident occurred in Darmandyan.
+It was reported on 20 November that a suspected militant was detained in Darmandyan when several compounds used by the Taliban for IED and small arms attacks were searched.

 On 12 May 2021 it was captured by Taliban.